Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 目次

-Japan is a country with clearly defined seasons, each offering its own unique beauty and experiences.
+Japan is a country with four distinct seasons, each offering its own unique beauty and experiences.

 Spring (March – May)